zodieth/docs/README.md

 npm i -g mint
 ```

-Run the following command at the root of your documentation (where docs.json is)
+Run the following command at the root of your documentation (where mint.json is)

 ```
 mint dev
 ```

-### Publishing Changes
+### 😎 Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
 Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.

-#### Troubleshooting

-- If the dev environment isn't running - Run `mint update` to ensure you have the most recent version of the CLI.
-- Page loads as a 404 - Make sure you are running in a folder with `docs.json`
+You can also preview changes using PRs, which generates a preview link of the docs.